rcdmrc/cmdo/README.md

 void handler(StringList const &unknownInput, StringList const &missingOptions,
              StringList const &emptyOptions, StringList const &invalidOptions) {

-  for (std::string const &name : unknownInput) {
-    // do something about unknown options
-  }

   for (std::string const &name : emptyOptions) {
     // do something about options which require an argument.
   }